amaarora/amaarora.github.io/_posts/2020-07-18-label-smoothing.md

 Label Smoothing was first introduced in [Rethinking the Inception Architecture for Computer Vision](https://arxiv.org/abs/1512.00567).

-From the Section-7 **'Model Regularization via Label Smoothing'** in the paper,
+From Section-7 - *Model Regularization via Label Smoothing* in the paper,
 > We propose a mechanism for encouraging the model to be less confident.
 While this may not be desired if the goal is to maximize the log-likelihood of training labels, it does regularize the model and makes it more adaptable.
 The method is very simple.
-Consider a distribution over labels u(k), independent ofthe training example x, and a smoothing parameter Є. For a training example with ground-truth label y, we replace the label distribution q(k|x) = δ(k,y) with
+Consider a distribution over labels u(k), independent of the training example x, and a smoothing parameter Є. For a training example with ground-truth label y, we replace the label distribution q(k|x) = δ(k,y) with

 ![](/images/Label_Smoothing_Formula.png "eq-1")

 > which is a mixture of the original ground-truth distribution q(k|x) and the fixed distribution u(k), with weights 1 − Є. and Є, respectively.
-> In our exper- iments, we used the uniform distribution u(k) = 1/K, so that
+> In our experiments, we used the uniform distribution u(k) = 1/K, so that

 ![](/images/label_smoothing_eq2.png "eq-2")

-**Explaination**:
-Here's what the researchers are saying, instead of using the hard labels or the one-hot encoded variables where the true label is 1, let's replace them with `(1-Є) * 1` where Є refers to the label smoothing factor.

-Once that's done, let's add some uniform noise `1/K` where K: total number of labels.
+In other words, instead of using the hard labels or the one-hot encoded variables where the true label is 1, let's replace them with `(1-Є) * 1` where Є refers to the smoothing parameter.
+Once that's done, we add some uniform noise `1/K` where K: total number of labels.

 So the updated distribution for the our examples with label smoothing factor `Є = 0.1` becomes: